gangadharjannu/datatables-snippets/README.md

     * On button click send the edited rows data to server side using service call
     * Re draw the datatable with updated changes on service call success

-## Check the code for implementation details.
+## Check out the code for implementation details.

 # Demo
-Feel free to play in [jsfiddle](https://jsfiddle.net/gangadharjannu/b382c9z4/6/)
+Feel free to play in [JSFiddle](https://jsfiddle.net/gangadharjannu/b382c9z4/8/)